-Rosacea is a quite common skin condition characterized by red and dry of skin, especially on the nose, cheeks, chin and forehead.
-It can affect anybody any time but it mostly affects people aging 30 and above.
+Rosacea is a quite common skin condition characterized by red and dry skin, especially on the nose, cheeks, chin, and forehead.
+It can affect anybody at any time but it mostly affects people aging 30 and above.
 Redness on the affected areas is a noticeable symptom of rosacea but some people also get small pimples and bumps on the skin.
-Burning and soreness in eyes is also an associated symptom of rosacea.
+Burning and soreness in the eyes is also an associated symptom of rosacea.

 What causes rosacea?